-By specifying additional parameters in the URL of the check-in site, it's possible to pass additional information or override the default behavior of check-in.

-For instance, if your check-in URL is examplechurch.com/checkin, you could use the URL examplechurch.com/checkin/2/14/18,19 to load the kiosk with the ID of 2, use the check-in configuration with an ID of 14, and group types with IDs of 18 and 19.
-This is really useful if you have specific devices that always load the same configuration.
+By specifying additional parameters in the URL of the check-in site it's possible to pass additional information or override the default behavior of check-in.
+For example, if your check-in url is examplechurch.com/checkin, you could use the url examplechurch.com/checkin/2/14/18,19 to load the kiosk with the id of 2, use the check-in configuration with an id of 14, and the group types with the id of 18 and 19.
+This is really useful if you have specific devices that only ever load the same configuration.
+It's also possible to override the theme by appending a ?theme parameter to the end of your address, for example examplechurch.com/checkin?theme=CheckinBlueCrystal.
+These parameters are configured using Routes, which you can learn more about in the Designing and Building Websites Using Rock guide.